ahmadaghazadeh/BaseKnowledge/git/git.md

 #you can reapply the changes to your working copy and keep them in your stash with git stash apply:
 git stash apply

+# to restore some previously stashed work to a new branch
+git stash branch <branch name>

+# to see the details of the changes in the first of the three stash entries
+git stash show -p stash@{2}

 ```

 **This is useful if you want to apply the same stashed changes to multiple branches.**